nodatime/nodatime/www/developer/building.md

 [dotnetsdk]: http://msdn.microsoft.com/en-us/netframework/aa569263.aspx

-To fetch the source code from the main Google Code repository, you'll need a [Mercurial][] client.
+To fetch the source code from the main GitHub repository, you'll need a [Mercurial][] client.
 A good alternative for Microsoft Windows users is [TortoiseHg][] which installs shell extensions so that Mercurial can be used from the Windows Explorer.